tools4origins/ASRimbra/README.md

 > `mvn package`

-This generated target/ASRimbra-DirectoryManager-{version}-jar-with-dependencies.jar that you can then move and use wherever you like.
+This generated target/ASRimbra-DirectoryManager-{version}-jar-with-dependencies.jar.

 To package MailboxManager use, *in its subfolder*:
 > `mvn package`

-This generated target/ASRimbra-MailboxManager-{version}-jar-with-dependencies.jar that you can then move and use wherever you like.
+This generated target/ASRimbra-MailboxManager-{version}-jar-with-dependencies.jar .

-You can launch both managers *if you did not move them* using *in their subfolders* :
+You can launch both managers using, *in their subfolders*:
 > `mvn exec:java`

-or directly with java, wherever you want:
-> `cd somewhere/`
->
-> `java -jar {name of the jar}.jar`
-@todo : fix this
 ## Infrastructure

 We have a nice infrastructure !